-You’re excited about your new product or service.
-But a question creeps into the back of your mind.
+You’re excited about your new product or service and want to launch it ASAP.
+Yet, a question creeps into the back of your mind.
 Will it sell?

 If it does, you’re a genius.
 If not, well…

 Fortunately, you’ve embraced email — the most profitable digital marketing channel out there – and that gives you a head start.